Lucette

 Other ways to take Lucette include:

-Both tricycling and tailored regimes are referred to as ‘off license’ methods, since the tablets are being taken in a different fashion to how they were originally licensed for use.
+Both tricycling and tailored regimes are referred to as ‘off-license’ methods, since the tablets are taken in a different manner from how they were originally licensed for use.
 According to the NHS, there is no evidence that taking combined contraceptive pills in these ways is harmful.
+If you want to try an alternative method of taking Lucette birth control pills, it’s recommended to speak to a clinician or doctor beforehand.

-Lucette is known as a monophasic pill, which means that each tablet contains the same amount of hormones (30mcg of ethinylestradiol and 3mg of drospirenone).
+Lucette is a monophasic pill, meaning each tablet contains the same amount of hormones (30 mcg of ethinylestradiol and 3mg of drospirenone).
 The standard dosing schedule is one tablet per day for 21 days, followed by 7 days without pills.
-In total, this makes a 28-day cycle, which then repeats continuously.
+In total, this makes a 28-day cycle that repeats continuously.

 When taking Lucette, ensure to swallow the pill whole with water.
 Never chew or break the tablet.
 You can take it with or without food.